Edmund Gurney: Death

 He died at Brighton on 23 June 1888, from the effects of an overdose of chloroform.
 At the inquest, Arthur Thomas Myers, the brother of F.W.H.
 Myers, testified to having prescribed chloroform for neuralgia, and a verdict of accidental death was recorded.
 It was widely thought at the time that Gurney might have committed suicide, and Alice James recorded this in her diary.

 Trevor Hall has argued the case that Gurney's death was suicide, resulting from disillusionment after discovering the frauds of Blackburn and Smith.
 Gordon Epperson argues against this hypothesis and Janet Oppenheim concludes that "the mystery is not likely to be resolved".

+Following the death of Gurney, William James, in a letter to George Croom Robertson dated Aug 1888, made a heartfelt tribute to Gurney:

+"Poor Edmund Gurney!
+How I shall miss that man's presence in the world.
+I think, to compare small things with great, that there was a very unusual sort of affinity between my mind and his.
+Our problems were the same, and for the most part our solutions.
+I eagerly devoured every word he wrote, and was always conscious of him as critic and judge.
+He had both quantity and quality, and I hoped for some big philosophic achievement from him ere he should get through.
+And now — omnia ademit una dies infesta — The world is grown hollower."

 Works

 In addition to his work on music and his psychological writings, he was the author of Tertium Quid (1887), a collection of essays, the title a protest against one-sided ideas and methods of discussion.

 Personal life

 In 1877 Gurney married Kate Sara Sibley.
 They had one daughter, Helen, born in 1881.
 After Gurney's death, Kate married Archibald Grove, a journalist and politician, in 1889.